Qovery/qovery-client-javascript/docs/EnvironmentVariableApi.md

 ## createEnvironmentEnvironmentVariableAlias

-> EnvironmentVariableResponse createEnvironmentEnvironmentVariableAlias(environmentId, environmentVariableId, opts)
+> EnvironmentVariable createEnvironmentEnvironmentVariableAlias(environmentId, environmentVariableId, opts)

 Create an environment variable alias at the environment level